nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 ### Import Device Types

 You can browse to the `Import Device Types` page to easily import selected device types into Nautobot.
+If the [Git Repository](git_datasource.md) has not yet been synced, this page will initially be blank but the repository will be automatically synced (and created if necessary).
+You can refresh the page, once the repository has synced the device types will become available.

 ![Import Device Types](../images/merlin_import_device_type.png)